 Q. What exactly is Graduation?
 Commencement?

 A. Graduation refers to receiving a degree once a student has been certified by the University as having met all the degree requirements.
 Commencement is a ceremony.
-It's an opportunity for students to celebrate their academic accomplishments together with their families, friends, and members of the Malone community.
+It is an opportunity for students to celebrate their academic accomplishments together with their families, friends, and members of the Malone community.
 Participation in the Commencement ceremony is not synonymous with graduation - in other words, a student can graduate without attending Commencement.

 Q. Is it acceptable to clap after my graduate receives his degree?

 A. Thank you for showing respect to everyone who has come to share in this experience.
-After ALL diploma covers have been awarded, ALL graduates will be applauded.
+After all diploma covers have been awarded, all graduates will be applauded.